angi1228/P9-1_noBait/README.md

 1. Create a folder on your computer for the code
 2. Press "Clone Repository" on Github page
 3. Save the cloned repo into the newly created folder on your computer

-Creating the Virtual Enviornment
 4. Open repo in IDE
-5. Open a terminal in the IDE and type
+5. Create virtual environment: Open a terminal in the IDE and type
 ````bash
 python -m venv venv
 ````